Toxikun/Bank-Database-System/README.md

 # Bank Database System
  That is a Bank database such that user can sign in or register as a customer or an employee.
 Developed by using java and mysql.
+Since it is a LOCAL database project, you need to change the pathway, password and root according to your database properties.

 Since it is made with java and sql codes together it is a system that does not work without sql.
 SQL codes: